A simple red cartoon-style telephone handset icon, isolated on a white background.

 First, go to the specific page on Warmy designed for testing email deliverability.

 Warmy will provide you with a set of email addresses to use for the test.
-Copy these addresses, ensuring they are separated by a comma, which is the standard format for most email clients.
+Copy these addresses and ensure they are separated by a comma, which is the standard format for most email clients.

 Open your preferred email client and start a new email.
 Paste the copied addresses into the “To:” field.
 You can type any content in the message body.
 Once your email is composed, hit the “Send” button to send it to the addresses provided by Warmy.